 Gold panning is rather challenging for beginners and that’s what makes it fun.
 Using pay dirt for your gold panning can help you to hone your technique while ensuring that you will find gold at the end if you perform the process correctly.

 You will need some specialized equipment before you can start, however.
 Gold panning requires a set of panning bowls, filters, and a large bucket of water to use for the whole process.

 Panning bowls contain ridges that help to trap heavier materials and this is what will actually allow you to separate the gold out of your pay dirt.
 This works because gold is one of the densest, heaviest materials you can find in dirt and other materials will be carried away by water much more readily leaving only gold behind.

 To separate out the gold yourself, you will need to saturate your pay dirt thoroughly in the bucket of water, then filter it to remove much of the larger rocks and other worthless objects.
 When you get down to the finer dirt, you will then need to switch purely to your panning bowls.

 Use a rocking motion to gently take only a little water into the bowl and let it carry away the very top layer of dirt, then check the contents of the bowl.
 Repeat this as many times as it takes until you begin to see the glimmer of gold.

 If you’ve never tried gold panning before, this could be the experience that creates a lifelong hobby for you.
-At the very least, gold pay dirt can definitely help you feel the excitement of a gold rush for yourself.
+At the very least, gold can definitely help you feel the excitement of a gold rush for yourself.